 One other important consideration for character-based models (both neural and symbolic) is their computational burden.
 With respect to neural models, one very obvious advantage from the computational point of view is that using characters limits the size of the output vocabulary, reducing the computational bottleneck in calculating large softmaxes over a large vocabulary of words.
-On the other hand, the length of the source and target sentence will be significantly longer (multiplied by the average length of a word), which means that the number of RNN time steps required for each sentence will increase significantly.
-In addition, [18] report that a larger hidden layer size is necessary to efficiently capture intra-word dynamics for character-based models, resulting in an increase in a further increase in computation time.
+On the other hand, the length of the source and target sentence will be significantly longer (multiplied by the average length of a word), which means that the number of time steps required for each sentence will increase significantly.
+This is an even larger problem when using a mechanism like attention, which has computation time quadratic in the length of the input.
+In addition, [19] report that a larger hidden layer size is necessary to efficiently capture intra-word dynamics for character-based models, resulting in an increase in a further increase in computation time.